EPCCed/eidf-docs/docs/dataingest/IngestUserDoc.md

 ### Pre-processing container

-Unless the data that you are providing is already in ARD format, you will need to provide a public link to a container image that transforms your raw data to ARD (you will still need to produce resource metadata).
+Unless the data that you are providing is already in ARD format, you will need to provide a public link to a container image that transforms your raw data to ARD (you will still need to produce resource metadata, metadata about the downloadable elements in your dataset).

 Press the button "Configure" on the dataset page and provide the fully qualified name of your pre-processing container image that produces ARD from the raw data.
 It must be available in a public registry, e.g. Dockerhub `NAMESPACE/IMAGE_NAME:VERSION` or GitHub Container Registry `ghcr.io/NAMESPACE/IMAGE_NAME:VERSION`.
 You can also provide a description.